Questions? Curtis Home Inspections Has The Answers

 (A) The purchase of a new home is one of the largest investments a family can make.
 Getting a new home inspection allows the buyer to receive an unbiased, professional opinion to help determine the current condition of the house.
 An inspection will help foresee any immediate conditions that need to be addressed and touch on areas that could become a problem in the future.
 This helps save money both immediately and in the future while also helping greatly with any settlement negotiations.

 (A) Most inspections take an average of 2-4 hours depending on the home size or things being inspected, not including the time needed to prepare a report.
 The time can vary based on the size and condition of the property.

+(A) Absolutely!
+Most builders try to provide a high quality house, but they have to balance that with staying competitive.
+For builders, it often comes down to ‘survival of the cheapest’.
+Much work is done by sub-contractors.
 Municipal inspectors try to do a good job but they’re vastly overworked, often looking at dozens of houses each day.
 A thorough home inspection takes hours, not minutes.
 Municipal inspectors simply don’t have the manpower to find all the construction defects.

 (A) The price of the inspection is determined by the size and age of the house and any other buildings.
 The price of any other additional testing that you want to be performed at the time of the inspection will be added to the price of the inspection.
 Call us for a quote.
-(If you’re a home buyer, it will be helpful to have a copy of the listings available when you call.)
+(If you’re a home buyer, it will be helpful to have a copy of the listing available when you call.)

 (A) All home inspectors are not equal.
 You only have one chance to get a good home inspection.
 You don’t want cheap — you want the best home inspection possible!
 Saving a few bucks by using a bargain-priced home inspector could cost you thousands of dollars in repair costs in the long run.